madkarmaa/streamable-py/DOCS.md

 def ensure_is_not_more_than_10_minutes(video_file: Path) -> None
 ```

-Ensure a video file is not longer than 10 minutes.
+Validate that a video file meets Streamable's duration limit.

+Checks if the video duration is within the 10-minute limit imposed
-This is a Streamable.com limitation for free accounts.
+by Streamable.com for free accounts.
+This validation is automatically
+performed before upload.

 **Arguments**: